EU NIS2 Directive: what’s changing?

 Broader involvement by stakeholders

 The increase in cyber-attacks in recent years is forcing EU Member States to increase their levels of security to protect citizens, local and regional authorities and businesses.
 To meet this challenge, the NIS Directive is being reformed, harmonised and strengthened in version 2.0.
-According to Thierry Breton, European Commissioner for Internal Trade, this reform must “further secure critical services for society and the economy.”
-And enable a “modernisation of the rules.”
+According to Thierry Breton, European Commissioner for Internal Market, this reform must “further secure critical services for society and the economy” and enable a “modernisation of the rules”.

-Local and regional authorities are also included in this reform.
+Together with the public administration sector, local and regional authorities are therefore included in this reform.
 According to an interview with Yves Verhoeven, Deputy Director of Strategy at the ANSSI, speaking to the La Tribune newspaper, “the revised NIS provides the option of regulating local authorities and imposing cybersecurity rules on them.”
-It should be noted that this is only an option, as each Member State has the right to extend the scope of the new directive to its local administrations.
+It should be noted that this is only an option: as explained above, each Member State has the right to extend the scope of the new directive to its local administrations.

-Subcontractors and service providers with access to critical infrastructure, who were overlooked in the first version of the directive, will also be subject to NIS2.
+Overlooked in the first version of the directive, players in the supply chain (subcontractors and service providers) with access to critical infrastructure will also be subject to NIS2.
 That’s because flaws in a provider’s infrastructure could jeopardise the security of the OESs for which it works.
-The cyber attack on Kaseya in July 2021 is an unfortunate and well-known example of such supply chain attacks.
-Once NIS 2 has been implemented, the reality on the ground will be very different.
+The cyberattack on Kaseya in July 2021 is an unfortunate and well-known example of such supply chain attacks.
+Once NIS2 has been implemented, the reality on the ground will be very different.
 For example, in the energy sector, security measures will no longer be imposed solely on electricity producers, transporters and distributors.
 And all critical infrastructure subcontractors will also be affected.
 In particular, service providers and other digital services companies will be obliged to report any security incident within 72 hours in order to contain the spread of the attack.
 It is therefore to be expected that small and medium-sized companies will quickly recruit a CISO role to meet security requirements and continue to work with large accounts.
 This adds further tension to a labour market that already seems to be at breaking point...

 NIS2: the beginning of the end for OESs